scijava/scijava-optional/README.md

 and `FactoryBOptions::a` should return a `FactoryBOptions` to allow chaining more parameters of `FactoryAOptions` and `FactoryBOptions` respectively, while retaining the type of the builder.

-Using scijava-optional, this can be achieved as follows:
+Using scijava-optional, this can be achieved as follows (see [full example](src/test/java/org/scijava/optional/examples/Playground.java)):

 Each subset of optional parameters ("`int a`" in the above example) is implemented as two interfaces, one exposing methods to set the parameters, one exposing methods to retrieve parameter values.